Skip to content

 • The scenario is executed by two separate tasks/threads: the producer thread implemented in the Producer class (_producerThread) and the consumer thread implemented in the Consumer class (_consumerThread).

-• One producer will repeatedly produce an integer ranging from 0 to 19 at a random rate (Producer::produce() method).
-It will then append the produced value to the FILO buffer (Buffer::append() method).
+• One producer repeatedly produces values at a random rate (Producer::produce() method).
+It then appends the produced value to the FIFO buffer (Buffer::append() method).

-• One consumer will repeatedly consume an integer from the FILO buffer (Buffer::extract() method) and consume it (Consumer::consume() method).
+• One consumer repeatedly extracts values from the FIFO buffer (Buffer::extract() method) and consume them (Consumer::consume() method).

 The basic implementation of the Buffer class is given below: